-In fact, technologies have been moving the industry forward and enhanced its efficiency over time.
-In the following decades farming and new smart, and even high-tech ways of agriculture will become more and more important.
-Internet of Things for agriculture and innovative technologies work together to optimize productivity.
+In fact, technologies have been moving the industry forward and enhancing its efficiency over time.
+In the following decades, farming and new smart and even high-tech ways of agriculture will become more and more important.
+The Internet of Things for agriculture and innovative technologies work together to optimize productivity.

 The enhanced industry itself can cover many needs that people are currently facing.
-For example, the need in the workforce for agriculture, which is according to the IoT Congress currently declining, as well as the need in monitoring weather/field conditions and environmental factors influencing farming.
+For example, the need in the workforce for agriculture, which is, according to the IoT Congress, currently declining, as well as the need to monitor weather/field conditions and environmental factors influencing farming.
 Or in simple words, IoT can help to gather the necessary data.

 IoT applications for agriculture and smart farming encompass software, hardware, sensors, and other significant parts.
 There are several areas and functions that can be successfully covered by IoT for farming.
 For that, we apply the newest decision-making and monitoring solutions.

 Farming is one of the biggest influencers of greenhouse emissions and anthropogenic processes of changing the earth’s surfaces overall.

 As the population grows, so should the farming productivity in order to meet the demand and satisfy all the needs.
 Securing the need for food is one of the most important aspects of human development.
 However, it naturally creates a negative effect on climate.
 Deforestation, emissions, water shortages, all these damaging impacts come from farming and excessive land usage.